flowidright/PSUBuyingGuide/README.md

 Noise will just be ranked from top to bottom, no Tiers.

+## [MUST-READ] Country tiering

+For country-based reccomendations, the tiers will be the same as usual. **Check pricing** and get whichever fits in your budget.

 # Point of Contact

 **Join [my resources server](https://discord.gg/UKEQrdUbX5) for support regarding this guide, or for useful resources that will be beneficial for reccomendations!**